DepartmentOfHealth-htbhf/htbhf-applicant-web-ui/README.md

 Files containing unit tests in files must use the naming convention `*.test.js`.

-### Acceptance
-The acceptance tests are defined within Gherkin feature files and run via Cucumber-JS.
-They can be found in the `src/test/acceptance/features` directory and can be run via `npm run test:acceptance`.
-The `pages.js` is setup to define anything that can be reused between the various step files, specifically the page objects and the Selenium web driver.
-The page object model that has been implemented in the `common/page` directory is specifically set out to be shared between the acceptance and smoke tests.

 ### Smoke
 The smoke tests can be found in the `src/test/smoke` directory and contain a very small set of tests that are run to prove an environment is "up" and nothing more.
 They use the same page model as the acceptance